 Moving Insurance

 All licensed moving companies must provide released value protection for your items for free.
 What this means is that your belongings are covered for up to $0.60 per item per pound should something go missing or get damaged while in transit.
-You can also spring for the full value protection option, but it will cost you extra money around 1 percent of the total valuation of your items.
-So if you claim that everything you own costs $50,000 you will have to pay $500.
-Should something get damaged or go missing, the moving company can either replace an item of the same value or try to get the item repaired in the case of damaged goods.
+You can also spring for the full value protection option, but it will cost you extra money, around 1 percent of the total valuation of your items.
+So if you claim that everything you own costs $50,000, you will have to pay $500.
+Should something get damaged or go missing, the moving company can either replace the item of the same value or try to get the item repaired in the case of damaged goods.

 There are some caveats.
 The movers will not be responsible for any damaged items that they did not pack themselves unless the box itself shows significant damage.
-You are also not covered if items get damaged during a natural disaster or when placed in a storage unit the moving company does not own.
+You are also not covered if items get damaged during a natural disaster or when placed in a storage unit that the moving company does not own.

 If you want extra protection, you can always spring for third-party moving insurance.
 These can provide higher coverage for your belongings and can also provide additional protection from catastrophes such as fires, robbery, theft, accidents, etc.